TeymurZeynally/PlagiarismApi/README.md

 + `templateRepository` - a repository whose files will be considered base for Moss.
 Code from base files is not parsed by Moss.
 For example `TeymurZeynally/GHC-Template-CPP-Plagiarism`.

 ### Checking zip files

-Sometimes you just need to download a zip file with all the students' work and get a report.
+Sometimes you need just to upload a zip file with all the students work and get a report.

 You need to call the `/api/moss` method and pass the following parameters:
 + `language` - Programming language from the list available for Moss.